-4.3.2.6 Particles
+4.3.2.1.5 Particles

-The RAWG concluded that sufficient ambient monitoring data were available for PM{10} for Adelaide, Brisbane, Melbourne, Perth and Sydney to provide an adequate assessment of population exposure for setting standards, even though the data are upper bound.
+The RAWG concluded that sufficient ambient monitoring data were available for $PM{10}$ for Adelaide, Brisbane, Melbourne, Perth and Sydney to provide an adequate assessment of population exposure for setting standards, even though the data are upper bound.
 These five cities include most of the population of Australia; hence, the data should be sufficient to estimate population exposure.
 Continuing issues with particle monitoring - in particular, the adjustment of TEOM data for loss of volatiles - needs to be addressed and any data used must be consistent (e.g. all data need to be either adjusted or unadjusted).
 The exposure assessment needs to use consistent data to avoid bias.

-Ambient monitoring data for PM{2.5} continues to be limited.
+Ambient monitoring data for PM2.5 continues to be limited.
 At the time of the RAWG report, it was considered that data for Brisbane, Melbourne, Perth and Sydney were sufficient to provide a limited assessment of population exposure for setting standards.
-These data were used in the exposure assessment for developing the advisory reporting standards for PM{2.5}.
-Since that time, PM{2.5} monitoring has been reduced in some jurisdictions, which may further limit any assessment of exposure of the population in some cities.
-However, there should still be sufficient data nationally to assess exposure at a national level.
+These data were used in the exposure assessment for developing the advisory reporting standards for PM2.5.
+While PM2.5 monitoring data is still limited there should still be sufficient data to assess exposure at a national level.
 Data are now available from smaller jurisdictions.

-4.3.2.7 Lead
+4.3.2.1.6 Lead